ChurchCRM/CRM/CONTRIBUTING.md

 * Make commits of logical units.
 "Commit Early, Commit Often" is a great motto.
 * Check for unnecessary whitespace with `git diff --check` before committing.

-### Documentation
-* If you're changing anything in the API, please update the API documentation.
-* If you are changing something that affects the user interface, please update the appropriate documentation and help files to ensure continued user friendliness of the application.

 ## Submitting Changes

 * Push your changes to a topic branch in your fork of the repository.